Chaosflori25/hassio_mqtt_ir_blaster/README.md

 Simple Addon for hassio to change the config.yaml: https://www.home-assistant.io/addons/configurator
 #install it and press the folder icon in the top left corner, then select configuration.yaml then paste this code in it and change everything how you want and like it ;-)
 #if you need help create an issue and I will try to help you ASAP.
+#you can change the icon to any icon you like in the MDI Icon Library